-II.A.
+II.i.
 U.S. Households

-The Michigan Survey of Consumers (MSC), going back to the 1960s, has long been the primary resource for those interested in studying the expectations of U.S. households.
-This monthly survey of approximately five hundred households with a limited panel dimension includes a wide range of questions on their economic expectations.
+The MSC, going back to the 1960s, has long been the primary resource for those interested in studying the expectations of U.S. households.
+This monthly survey of approximately 500 households with a limited panel dimension includes a wide range of questions on their economic expectations.
 While most of these questions are qualitative in nature, a few, including for inflation expectations, are quantitative.
 The resulting historical time series for household inflation expectations has been the basis of an extensive line of research (Curtin 2019).

-In Table 1, we report recent values of U.S. households' inflation expectations from the Michigan Survey of Consumers, along with comparable year-ahead inflation forecasts from the Federal Reserve and the Survey of Professional Forecasters (SPF).
-The latter have been forecasting inflation rates very close to 2%, with a slight drop occurring in 2020Q2 as the economy went into recession following the pervasive imposition of economic lockdowns.
+In Table 1, we report recent values of U.S. households' inflation expectations from the MSC, along with comparable year-ahead inflation forecasts from the Federal Reserve and the Survey of Professional Forecasters (SPF).
+The latter have been forecasting inflation rates very close to 2%, with a slight drop occurring in the second quarter of 2020 as the economy went into recession following the pervasive imposition of economic lockdowns.
 There is little disagreement among professional forecasters, as can be seen by the low cross-sectional standard deviation in forecasts.
 They are also very confident in their forecasts, and place little weight on very high or low inflation outcomes (panel C of Table 1).
 In contrast, household inflation expectations have consistently been higher than those of professionals (around 3-3.5%) and display tremendous cross-sectional dispersion.
 In addition, households have very low levels of confidence in their forecasts.
-These well-known and systematic differences between household and professional forecasts of inflation have been the subject of an extensive literature (e.g. Mankiw, Reis, and Wolfers 2003) and are consistent with poorly anchored inflation expectations on the part of households.
+These well-known and systematic differences between household and professional forecasts of inflation have been the subject of an extensive literature (e.g., Mankiw,